MoonData21/FoodRecipePythonProject/README.md

-# FoodRecipiePythonProject
+# FoodRecipePythonProject
 Project was completed from the Data ScientYst website.
+The dataset is 8,000 recipes from around the world taken from the kaggle.com from the website https://www.archanaskitchen.com.